-The aims of this study are to evaluate the impacts of this intervention on retail, health and economic outcomes; to study implementation and opportunities for optimisation; and to explore acceptability to businesses and the public.
+The aims of this study were to evaluate the impacts of this intervention on retail, health and economic outcomes; to study implementation and opportunities for optimisation; and to explore acceptability to businesses and the public.

 Takeaways occupy their own ‘use-class’ (category for the use of a non-residential building) within the English planning system.
 Planning permission must be obtained from the local authority (LA) for a new takeaway premises or to change the use-class of an existing premises to a takeaway.
 Planners are unable to remove planning permission from (i.e. close down) existing takeaways.
 However, they can refuse planning permission to new outlets.